BOJ to pump $1.4 trillion into economy in unprecedented stimulus

 Kuroda said the BOJ wanted to push down bond yields enough so that investors will start buying riskier assets, such as property and stocks, and to prompt households and companies to spend now rather than later on expectations of rising prices.

-The central bank temporarily scrapped a self-imposed rule of capping its holdings of government bonds to the value of bank notes in circulation, despite reservations by some board members that doing so could nudge it closer to monetizing public debt - or directly underwriting government borrowing.
+The central bank temporarily scrapped a self-imposed rule of capping its holdings of government bonds to the value of bank notes in circulation, despite reservations by some board members that doing so could nudge it closer to monetising public debt -- or directly underwriting government borrowing.

-Kuroda brushed aside concerns that excess money printing by the BOJ will sow the seeds of an asset-price bubble, which was repeatedly mentioned by his predecessor.
+Kuroda brushed aside concerns that excess money printing by the BOJ will sow the seeds of a future asset price bubble, which was repeatedly mentioned by his predecessor.

-"I don't see a risk of a sudden spike in long-term interest rates or the creation of an asset-price bubble," Kuroda said.
+"I don't see a risk of a sudden spike in long-term interest rates or a creation of an asset price bubble," Kuroda said.

-(Additional reporting by Tetsushi Kajimoto and Kaori Kaneko in Tokyo, Jonathan Spicer, Alister Bull and Steven C. Johnson in New York; Editing by John Mair, Chizu Nomiyama and Dale Hudson)
+(Additional reporting by Tetsushi Kajimoto and Kaori Kaneko; Editing by John Mair)